BrightID/react-brightid-nft-mint/README.md

 ## Install

-    npm install react-brightid-10k-nft-mint
+    npm install react-brightid-nft-mint

 ## Use With Relay Server

 Using the module with a relay server is a much better user experience, but requires you setting up a server, and funding a wallet with EIDI.
 This server will handle the IDChain transactions on behalf of the user.
-The relay server code can be found at https://github.com/SongADAO/brightid-10k-nft-mint-relay.
+The relay server code can be found at https://github.com/SongADAO/brightid-nft-mint-relay.

 ### Import

 ```
-import { BrightIDNftMint } from "react-brightid-10k-nft-mint";
+import { BrightIDNftMint } from "react-brightid-nft-mint";
 ```

 ### Include in Template